Ash-86/Pitch-and-Rhythm-Transformer/README.md

-# Pitch and Rhythm Transformer *Plugin for MuseScore 4.x*
+# Pitch and Rhythm Transformer *Plugin for MuseScore*

-A MuseScore 4.x plugin that performs the rotation, retrograde, and inversion transformations to pitches without altering rhythm, rhythm withou altering pitches, or transfor both pitches and rhythm.
+A MuseScore 3.x/4.x plugin that performs the rotation, retrograde, and inversion transformations to pitches without altering rhythm, rhythm withou altering pitches, or transfor both pitches and rhythm.
 Supports multiple voices and staff selections.

 ## Features
  - Tuplets are handeled correctly no matter the internal subdivision and number of notes inside the tuplet.